-$^{^{299}\,}$ See Delmarva Power & Light Co., The Delaware Electric Tariff 112 (2023).
+299 See Delmarva Power & Light Co., The Delaware Electric Tariff 112 (2023).
+300 Id.

-$^{^{301}}$ See generally Order Approving Florida Power & Light Company's Petition for Mid-Course Correction, In re Fuel and Purchased Power Cost Recovery Clause with Generating Performance Incentive Factor, No. 2021001-EI (Fl.
+301 See generally Order Approving Florida Power & Light Company's Petition for Mid-Course Correction, In re Fuel and Purchased Power Cost Recovery Clause with Generating Performance Incentive Factor, No. 2021001-EI (Fl.
 Pub.
 Serv.
 Comm'n Apr.
 21, 2021) (approving Florida Power & Light Co.'s mid-course correction of fuel cost recovery factors).

-302 See Fla.
-Admin.
-Code Ann. r 25-6.0424 ("[N]otification of a 10 percent or greater estimated over-recovery or under-recovery shall include a petition for mid-course correction to the fuel cost recovery or capacity cost recovery factors, or shall include an explanation of why a mid-course correction is not practical.").
+302 See FLA.
+ADMIN.
+CODE ANN. r 25-6.0424 ("[N]otification of a 10 percent or greater estimated over-recovery or under-recovery shall include a petition for mid-course correction to the fuel cost recovery or capacity cost recovery factors, or shall include an explanation of why a mid-course correction is not practical.").
+Hawai'i Has FACs with risk sharing.

-Georgia Utilities are allowed to recover 100% of incurred fuel costs.
-303 Rates can be adjusted by up to 40% to allow for recovery, 304 but utilities must get approval from the commission and cannot automatically increase rates.
-305 Commissioners appear to authorize every request.
-306 Hawai'i Has FACs with risk sharing.
 Unlike in some other states, Hawai'i allows for increases or decreases in rates without any prior hearing.
 307 However, utilities must still file notice with the utilities commission of any rate changes.
 308 In 2018, Hawai'i's Public Utilities Commission required the largest electric utility (Hawaiian Electric Company) to share some of the costs of fossil fuels, rather than passing on 100% of the costs to consumers.
-The risk-sharing remains modest: it is currently a 98%/2% split (with consumers shouldering the 98%), with an annual exposure cap of \$2.5 million.
-309 That amount is fairly insignificant given that the Electric Company had about \$2.5 billion in revenues in 2022, and a net income of \$190 million.
-310 This split appears to have taken effect in 2023.
+The risk-sharing remains modest: it is currently a 98%/2% split (with consumers shouldering the 98%), with an annual exposure cap of \$2.5 million.309 That amount is fairly insignificant given that the Electric Company had about \$2.5 billion in revenues in 2022, and a net income of \$190 million.310 This split appears to have taken Georgia Utilities are allowed to recover 100% of in- curred fuel costs.
+303 Rates can be adjusted by up to 40% to allow for recovery, 304 but utilities must get approval from the com- mission and cannot automatically increase rates.
+305 Commissioners appear to author- ize every request.
+306 Hawai'i Has FACs with risk sharing.
+Unlike in some other states, Hawai'i allows for in- creases or decreases in rates without any prior hearing.
+307 However, utilities must still file notice with the utilities commis- sion of any rate changes.
+308 In 2018, Hawai'i's Public Utilities Com- mission required the largest electric util- ity (Hawaiian Electric Company) to share some of the costs of fossil fuels, rather than passing on 100% of the costs to consumers.
+The risk-sharing remains modest: it is cur- rently a 98%/2% split (with consumers shouldering the 98%), with an annual ex- posure cap of \$2.5 million.
+309 That amount is fairly insignificant given that the Elec- tric Company had about \$2.5 billion in rev- enues in 2022, and a net income of \$190 million.
+310 This split appears to have taken

-303 See Ga.
-Code Ann. § 46-2-26 (2022).
+303 See GA.
+CODE ANN. § 46-2-26 (2022).